DigantoRay/computer_shutoff_prank-windows_python/README.md

 Note that in the fun_aux file, the name variable can be changed so the program does not refer to the user as just "Friend".
 Note that if this program is sent to someone and this change is made in the source code, one will need to re-bundle it with pyinstaller or something else.

-See my profile for questions.
+Anything I make is under the free, open-source MIT License but please do email me if anything is used for a project (I'd love to learn of the project).
+See my profile for questions/contact.
 Here is how to recreate an environment from a YAML file with Conda: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#